Ural Mining and Metallurgical Company: Subsidiaries

+Mining

 UMMC owns 24 companies that do mining and processing.
 UMMC has 138 licenses to mine and explore subsurface mineral resources.

-Subsidiaries of UMMC include Uralelektromed, Mednogorsk Copper-Sulphur Combine, Svyatogor, the Sredneuralsk Copper Smelter, Gaisky and Uchalinsky GOKs.
+Subsidiaries of UMMC within the mining industry include Uralelektromed, Mednogorsk Copper-Sulphur Combine, Svyatogor, the Sredneuralsk Copper Smelter, Gaisky and Uchalinsky GOKs.

-Aircraft

-According to SKRIN Market & Corporate News, the company plans to develop a new regional jet by 2015.
-The aircraft will be manufactured in a Czech Republic-based plant.
-All tests are planned to be completed in 2013.

 Chelyabinsk Zinc Plant

 UMMC, CJSC Russkaya Mednaya Kompaniya (RMK), and other investors own Chelyabinsk Zinc Plant (CZP).
 CZP is the biggest Russian producer of high-grade zinc and zinc alloys.

 Kuzbassrazrezugol

 In February 2013, Interfax reported that Ural Mining and Metallurgical Company (UMMC) has made a buyback offer to the minority shareholders in UK Kuzbassrazrezugol' OAO (Kuzbassrazrezugol Coal Company), which is controlled by LLC UMMC Holding.
 UMMC became the owner of 51.018% of Kuzbassrazrezugol Coal Company's ordinary shares on December 29, 2012.
 According to Kuzbassrazrezugol Coal Company's list of affiliated entities as of last August 14, UMMC previously owned 25.633% of its charter capital.